WeWriteCodeWRC/wrc-coders-mjp/_includes/03-yuvraj.md

 **Yuvraj Singh** (Moderator)

-I am a sophomore at Mahatama Jyotiba Phule, Rohilkhand University, Bareilly.Pursuing Bachelor's of Technology in Computer Science and Information Technology (IT).
+I am your friendly neighbourhood undergrad at Mahatama Jyotiba Phule, Rohilkhand University, Bareilly.Pursuing Bachelor's of Technology in Computer Science and Information Technology (IT).
-A friendly ambivert who loves writing software, with a crave to create music and yeah I take photos too.
+I like to develop things and talk about tech with my peers.

 **Tech Stack I use**